0xb0rn3/oxb0rn3/README.md

 👋 Welcome!
 I'm Chris (q4n0 / b0urn3) 🌟

-🔒 Cybersecurity Enthusiast: I'm passionate about safeguarding systems and exploring the fascinating world of cybersecurity.
+🔒 Cybersecurity Enthusiast: I'm passionate about safeguarding systems and exploring the fascinating world of cybersecurity and this is my github repo where i store my (meant for public) projects!

 💻 Tech Lover & Coder: My journey into tech started with a love for coding, and it's grown into a deep interest in penetration testing and ethical hacking.
 I enjoy experimenting with new technologies and tools, constantly learning and expanding my skills.